 CONTINUITY, CONSISTENCY AND COMMITMENT

 Love The Oceans’ end goal in Mozambique is to establish a Marine Protected Area in the Inhambane Province, using a bottom-up, community-led approach through research, education and diving.
 In order to achieve this goal and ensure a long-term impact and a significant contribution to our local community we have committed to delivering a continuous and consistent effort, both in our research and our community work, minimizing any possible negative impacts.
-It is important for us that the work you do with us as a volunteer is meaningful, not just for the project you are working on, but also for you.
+It is important for us that the work you do with us is meaningful, not just for the project you are working on, but also for you.
 We can therefore guarantee that whether you decide to join us for a 2, 3 or 5 week program, you are always contributing to ongoing projects and directly contributing to the achievement of Love The Oceans’ end goal of establishing a Marine Protected Area.
 At any point during the program if you are unsure of why you are doing an activity, please ask our staff, they will be more than happy to show you how it links to our larger end goal.

 The keystone in achieving our end goal is educating the next generation of fishermen about sustainable fishing and the importance of protecting the ocean.
 We do this by teaching at two of our local schools, Guinjata and Paindane School, throughout the week.
 Despite the fact that 33% of the population lives within 25 km of the coast, very few Mozambicans know how to swim.
 We are hoping to change this in our area by giving free swimming lessons to the school children on Saturday afternoons, helping to fuel their passion for the marine environment with a view of them one day being able to experience the underwater world for themselves.